 I stuck in a branch of fresh mint and gave two of them to Ham and Carrie Guild, friends from Tahiti, who were there that night.
 Carrie took one sip and said, 'Mai Tai - Roa Ae'.
 In Tahitian this means 'Out of This World - The Best'.
 Well, that was that.
 I named the drink 'Mai Tai'.

 I am substituting one of the finest Jamaican rums I know of (Wray and Nephew own the Appleton brand).
 You may step down to Appleton Extra rum if you want.
 I am also using a quality Orange Curacao along with a very good bottling of Orgeat Syrup.
-Instead of rock candy syrup I have listed double strength simple syrup.
+I have found the rock candy syrup to be unneccesary and so have removed it.